Script

 Enterprise T1651 Cloud Administration Command

-Monitor commands and scripts executed on virtual machines.
+Monitor the execution of scripts within virtual machines, especially those initiated via cloud management services like Azure RunCommand.
 In Azure, usage of Azure RunCommand can be identified via the Azure Activity Logs, and additional details on the result of executed jobs are available in the C:\Packages\Plugins\Microsoft.CPlat.Core.RunCommandWindows directory on Windows virtual machines.[4]

 Enterprise T1059 Command and Scripting Interpreter